Gas-Phase Ion Exchange into Zeolites: A Proposed Setup Design

 Abstract

 The aqueous and solid-state ionic exchanges are widely used for introducing chromium ions into ZSM-5 zeolite (Si/2Al = 30 and 50).
-However, along with their benefits, these exchange methods presented some disadvantages, essentially related to the wasted chemicals.
-As alternative, we investigated the exchange of Cr and Mo ions into ZSM-5 zeolite by conventional sublimation.
+However, along with their benefits, these exchange methods present some disadvantages, essentially related to the wasted chemicals.
+As an alternative, we investigated the exchange of Cr and Mo ions into ZSM-5 zeolite by conventional sublimation.
 Unfortunately, this method exhibited many constraints which were essentially related to the discrepancy between the exchange and the sublimation temperature values (Texch and Tsub, respectively).
-In this work, we proposed a general design of an experimental set-up required for introducing metallic ions into zeolites regardless Texch and Tsub values.
-Technically, the implementation of the proposed set-up requires two tubular furnaces, two temperature regulators and a linear reactor.
+In this work, we proposed a general design of an experimental setup required for introducing metallic ions into zeolites regardless of Texch and Tsub values.
+Technically, the implementation of the proposed setup requires two tubular furnaces, two temperature regulators, and a linear reactor.

 Downloads